According to Ayurvedic tradition, our bodies heal from within..working with nature to maintain balance of these doshas.

 Take a Dosha quiz

-The best way to find out your dosha is by speaking with an Ayurvedic doctor.
-However, there are many online quizzes like this from the Kripalu centre which will give you an indication.
+The best way to find out your dosha is via a consultation with an Ayurvedic practitioner.
+However, our Dosha quiz will give you an indication.

 More Ayurveda on EkhartYoga